MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 For existing customers who had previously deployed Forefront Identity Manager (FIM) for self-service password reset and are licensed for Microsoft Entra ID P1 or P2, we recommend planning to transition to Microsoft Entra self-service password reset.
 You can transition end users to Microsoft Entra self-service password reset without needing them to re-register, by [synchronizing or setting through PowerShell a user's alternate email address or mobile phone number](/azure/active-directory/authentication/howto-sspr-authenticationdata).
 After users are registered for Microsoft Entra self-service password reset, the FIM password reset portal can be decommissioned.

-For customers, which have not yet deployed Microsoft Entra self-service password reset for their users, MIM also provides self-service password reset portals.
-Compared to FIM, MIM 2016 includes the following changes:

-- The MIM Self-Service Password Reset portal and Windows login screen let users unlock their accounts without changing their passwords.

-- A new authentication gate, Phone Gate, was added to MIM.
-This enables user authentication via telephone call via the Microsoft Entra multifactor authentication Service.

-MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download an SDK that has been deprecated, and existing deployments should move to either using MIM SSPR with a custom MFA provider, or [Microsoft Entra self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
+MIM 2016 deployments that were using Microsoft Entra MFA should move to either using MIM SSPR with a custom MFA provider, or [Microsoft Entra self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
 New deployments should use either a custom MFA provider or [Microsoft Entra self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).

 <a name='deploying-mim-self-service-password-reset-portal-using-a-custom-provider-for-multi-factor-authentication'></a>